ThijmenLdV/Data1-team-4/README.md

 # Assignment 1: explanation of the files in this branch.

-## Swim Route File PNG
+## Route Paralympic Test event Amsterdam File PNG
-We chose this swim route, because it is for a part based of the ALS City Swim route (from the Keizersgracht to Marineterrein).
-Waternet always ensures each year that the water quality on this swimming route is acceptable.
-Each year it has been accepted so we chose this part based off this information.
-Also we continued the second part of the swimming route around Marineterrein, because Marineterrein is always heavily monitored and in literature research the water quality is always acceptable for swimmers.
+In this file, you can find the proposed route for the Paralympic test event that the municipality of Amsterdam wants to host.
+The beginning of the route is identical to the route of the Amsterdam City Swim.
+As Waternet guarantees the water quality for the ACS, we know that the water quality in this part of the course is good enough for the Paralympic test event.
+The part of the course would lead the swimmers around the Nemo pier into the Oosterdok area.
+In here the swimmers will do a loop, leaving the area again through the section above Nemo.
+From there the route goes into the Dijksgracht and underneath the Marinesbrug.
+After the Marinesbrug the swimmers will take a left into the Kattenburgervaart, where at the end of the route is.

 ## Boats File PNG
 The boats png file shows that on our route there are only two public boarding locations.
 With this we can assume that the swimming route has a small impact on the route of canal boats.
 This is a geospatial dataset collected from the website of the municipality of Amsterdam.
 The data is geometrically represented with points.